 The City will continue to offer funding to tenant based rental assistance programs in Huntington Beach through a combination of CDBG and HOME funds.
-In FY 2022/23, the City will allocate over \$700,000 in CDBG and HOME funds to assist 50 households with rental assistance through Families Forward and Mercy House.
+In FY 2023/24, the City will allocate \$183,000 in CDBG and nearly \$750,000 in HOME funds to assist 50 households with rental assistance.
+The City will offer rental assistance to both eligible Huntington Beach renters, as well as to senior mobile home residents to help with increasing space rents in